SCALE-LETKF-RIKEN/scale-letkf/doc/Getting-started.md

 ## Environmental variables

-Before the compilation of SCALE-LETKF, the environmental variables need to be set as follows.
+Before compiling the SCALE-LETKF, set the following environmental variables as below.

 ```bash
 ### hibuna